lmarzen/heated_plate_openmp/README.md

 ## Getting Started

 See the Makefile for building both the CPU and GPU versions.
 There is also a benchmark script (benchmark.sh) that will generate the output shown in the results section.

+If you are getting segmentation faults on the openmp gpu offload version you may be running out of stack space.
+Running `ulimit -s unlimited` may prevent the program from crashing.